 - the cause of any past decline has been identified and managed.

-The Office of Environment and Heritage translocation operational policy guides the planning, assessment and implementation of translocations under the Biodiversity Conservation Act 2016.
+The Translocation operational policy guides the planning, assessment and implementation of translocations under the Biodiversity Conservation Act 2016.

 Each translocation licensed under the BC Act should be undertaken in accordance with an approved translocation proposal.

-If you are going to undertake a translocation, we recommend that you download and read the Office of Environment and Heritage translocation operational policy before you begin planning.
+If you are going to undertake a translocation, we recommend that you download and read the Translocation operational policy before you begin planning.